Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

-In this paper, we develop a novel and flexible framework for heterogeneous interference in observational data, which we refer to as the \emph{conditional exchangeability} framework.
-We focus on settings with \emph{partial interference} \citep{sobel2006randomized,hudgens2008toward}, where there is a partition of units into a large number of disjoint clusters (e.g., households), and interference is restricted to be only among units (``neighbors'') within the same cluster (see Figure \ref{fig:basic-setting}).
-Our framework assumes that within clusters, there is a further partitioning of units into distinct \emph{types} based on observable characteristics (e.g., parents vs. children), and a unit's interactions with its neighbors of the same type are \emph{exchangeable}.
-However, the interactions can be arbitrarily distinct with units of different types.
-Notably, our framework provides a systematic approach to account for the four distinct sources of heterogeneity in interactions across units in \emph{observational} data: 1. the effect of neighbors' treatments on a unit's outcome (the standard definition of interference in the literature);\footnote{ Under experimental settings, such as those in \cite{vazquez2017identification,jagadeesan2020designs}, only the first source of heterogeneity is relevant. } 2. the effect of neighbors' covariates on a unit's outcome \citep{manski1993identification};\footnote{Linear-in-means models such as those considered in \cite{manski1993identification} allow for the first two sources of heterogeneity, but do not account for the last two sources of heterogeneity, since they concern treatment propensities.} 3. the effect of neighbors' treatments on a unit's treatment (contagion); 4. the effect of neighbors' covariates on a unit's treatment.
+In this paper, we focus on settings with \emph{partial interference} \citep{sobel2006randomized,hudgens2008toward}, where units can be naturally divided into disjoint clusters (e.g., households), and interference is restricted to occur only among units within the same cluster (see Figure \ref{fig:basic-setting}).
+We further assume that within clusters, there is a partitioning of units into distinct types based on observable characteristics (e.g., parents vs. children or father vs. mother), and a unit's interactions with its neighbors of the same type are \emph{exchangeable}.
+However, the interactions can be arbitrarily distinct for units of different types.
+We refer to this setup as the \emph{conditional exchangeability} framework, which leads to an interference structure we call \emph{heterogeneous partial interference}.
+This structure can be expressed in the form of an \emph{exposure mapping} as established in previous works \citep{manski2013identification, aronow2017estimating,forastiere2020identification, vazquez2017identification}.
+Nevertheless, it enjoys the benefit of intuitive interpretation of various sources of heterogeneity, including that in treatment assignment probabilities and treatment effects.
+Our framework also includes the commonly used \emph{homogeneous partial interference} assumption as a special case, where all units in a cluster are exchangeable, not just those of the same type.

+Under the conditional exchangeability framework, we propose a class of generalized augmented inverse propensity weighted (AIPW) estimators for heterogeneous direct and spillover effects, which are shown to be doubly robust, asymptotically normal, and semiparametric efficient.
+To the best of our knowledge, there have not been any formal results on semiparametric efficiency and AIPW estimators in both homogeneous and heterogeneous partial interference settings for estimands defined under the corresponding exposure mapping.
+We further propose a data-driven framework to determine the appropriate interference structure by leveraging statistical tests using a matching-based variance estimator, which allows the practitioner to detect and account for heterogeneous partial interference in the absence of domain knowledge.